Vaelatern/dxpb/doc/how-to-test.md

 If issues occur, save the problematic daemon's LOGFILE to a gist, send it to Vaelatern, and `pkill dxpb` to kill everything and start over.
 This will not remove files on disk, which is good.
 If you don't know which daemon is problematic, just gist all of them and Vaelatern can sort it out.
-Or you can, and tell Vaelatern what broke so he can fix it faster and we can carry on to the next bug.
+Or you can debug it yourself, and tell Vaelatern what broke so he can fix it faster and we can carry on to the next bug.

+I encourage contributions and others trying to be familiar with the codebase.